 I am a creative advertising and visual communication professional, living in Chicago, Illinois with my wife, two lovely daughters (depending on what time you wake them) and one really, really stinky thai ridgeback dog.

 I was born in Toronto and grew up just east of downtown in an area called cabbagetown.
 Anyone who has seen The Kids of Degrassi street kids will know where I grew up.
-Many of my classmates we in the original show.
+Many of my classmates were in the original show.

 When I was 10 when I moved to Genoa, Wisconsin.
 That was my first big move, since then I have lived in Port Dalhousie, St. Catharines, Toronto again, Phoenix and Chicago.
 When people ask me where I’m from, I tell them I’m from around the Great Lakes.